frigus02/opentelemetry-application-insights/README.md

 Please note: Metrics are still experimental both in the OpenTelemetry specification as well as Rust implementation.

-Please note: The metrics export configuration is still a bit rough in `opentelemetry-appapplication-insights`.
+Please note: The metrics export configuration is still a bit rough in this crate.
 But once configured it should work as expected.

 This requires the **metrics** feature.